sesamyab/docs/docs/news-widget/unlocking-content.md

 When a user has purchased a post the unlocked content can be displayed using the `sesamy-content-container` component.
 The content can either be embedded directly on the page or fetched from the server using a signed url.

-The signed url's can for instance be shared in a order confirmation email and renders a page without any further authentication.
-To avoid that the signed links are being distributed that have a limited expiery.
+The signed Urls can be shared in an order confirmation email and render a page without any further authentication.
+To avoid the signed links being distributed they have a limited expiry.

-The signed url's requires that the cms hosting the content can validate the signature and serve the locked content for valid requests.
+The signed Urls require that the CMS hosting the content can validate the signature and serve the locked content for valid requests.

 ## Signed link validation

 The links consists of four parts:

 - Url of the content
-- Optional information, such as the publishers content id
+- Optional information, such as the publisher's content id
 - Expire timestamp
 - Signature of the previous parts of the url